DebBidhi/Logistic-Regression-from-Scratch/README.md

 The above image is reconstructed with the ``visualize_learned_car()`` function that is implemented within the notebook.
 The purpose of this is to see how the model imagines a car from all the learning, and it's incredible to think it's learned all this within ~10 seconds of training time. ``Time taken for model training: 10.768696546554565 seconds``

-And also, it's not even a Neural Network!! [*technically, you can call it a single-layer, single-hidden-unit NN.]
+And also, it's not even a Neural Network!!

 ## Key Features
 - Built entirely using NumPy